Maxwell coil: Description

 Maxwell specified the number of windings as 64 for the central coil and 49 for the outer coils.
 Though Maxwell did not specifically state that current for the coils came from the same source, his work was specifically describing the construction of a sensitive galvanometer designed to detect a single current source.
 It follows that the ampere-turns for each of the smaller coils must be exactly $\frac{49}{64}$ of the turns of the larger.

 Gradient-field Maxwell coil

-A gradient-field Maxwell coil is essentially the same geometry of the 3-coil configuration above, with the central coil removed to leave only the smaller two coils.
-If the current in one of the coils is reversed, a uniform-gradient magnetic field is produced near the centre of the two coils.
+A gradient-field Maxwell coil has essentially the same geometry of the 3-coil configuration above, but the central coil is removed to leave only the smaller two coils, and the current in one of these is reversed.
+This produces a uniform-gradient magnetic field near the centre of the two coils.
 Maxwell describes the use of the 2-coil configuration for the generation of a uniform force on a small test coil.
 A Maxwell coil of this type is similar to a Helmholtz coil with the coil distance increased from coil radius $R$ to $\sqrt{3}\,R$ and the coils fed with opposite currents.